KEPHA222/js_challenge_algorithms/README.md

 ## Description<br>
-This is are Javascript Challenge which help in Algorithms.
+This are Javascript Challenges which help in Algorithms.